pytorch/tutorials/prototype_source/semi_structured_sparse.rst

 Acclerating 2:4 sparse models for inference
 -------------------------------------------
-Now that we have a model in this format, we can accelerate it for inference just like in the quickstart guide.
+Now that we have a model in this format, we can accelerate it for inference just like in the QuickStart Guide.

 .. code:: python